ogurbych/ucu-summer-school-2022/README.md

-# ucu-summer-school-2022
+# Deep Reinforcement Learning for High-Frequency Trading
-Source code for the "Deep Reinforcement Learning for Active High-Frequency Trading" course at the Ukrainian Catholic University's Summer School at Prague, July 2022
+Source code for the course "Deep Reinforcement Learning for High-Frequency Trading" held at the Ukrainian Catholic University / Czech Technical University in July 2022.